 When you say boat, it is like saying tree.
 It is not specific, and it does not help your case.
 When you discuss with a personal injury lawyer, you should give as many details as possible about the accident for which you seek fair settlement.

-In our experience as vehicle accident attorneys, most boating accidents involved:
+In our experience, most boating accidents involved:

 The most serious accidents involve recreational tourist boats, where a lot of passengers are aboard.
 However, even a common crash between two personal watercrafts can cause significant bodily injuries and you have the right to seek financial compensation from the responsible party.